cmosetick/docker-manpages-osx/README.md

 - The script assumes you have `docker` and `git` installed and an active internet connection to pull the docker repo to your local system.

 ## Usage

+To install the man pages, just run the script:
 `./docker-man-pages-osx.sh`

+Then to view any docker related man page, just use man like normal!
+Perfect for offline usage!

 ```
 # examples